 The number of pupils attending mainstream schools who have specific medical needs is increasing.
 Many children and young people have their participation in school affected by illness or a specific medical condition.
 This may result in a minor disruption, or it may cause regular or permanent limitation to their access to education.
-Most children with medical needs can attend school regularly and with appropriate support from family and school, can take part in the normal school activities.
-However, some children with long term, complex or individualised medical needs will need to have them carefully planned and monitored by school, parents/guardians/carers, medical and other professionals and where appropriate for the child, to maximise curriculum access, their inclusion and to safeguard the child's health and safety.
-It is crucial that all involved understand the policy and procedures the school is operating.
+Most children with medical needs are able to attend school regularly and with appropriate support from family and school and can take part in the normal school activities.
+However, some children with long term, complex or individualised medical needs will need to have them carefully planned and monitored by school, parents/carers, medical and other professionals and where appropriate for the child, to maximise curriculum access, their inclusion and to safeguard the child's health and safety.
+It is crucial that all involved have an understanding of the policy and procedures the school is operating.